 Valentine’s Day has never been something I've looked forward to nor been very fond of.
 When I was young, I was lucky to give out the cute little boxed cards like everyone else did.
 Never dated in high school; so for obvious reason, there wasn't any gift giving/surprise kisses ever sent my way.

 By February 14th, 1987 I did have a very serious suitor.
-It was the first time this specific holiday had rolled around for Tony and I, but these 26 years later that’s not why it's a memorable day.
+It was the first time this specific holiday had rolled around for my husband and I, but these 26 years later that’s not why it's a memorable day.
 It's most memorable for both of us, because it's the day my mother died.

 The last photo ever taken of my parents together.